 Sexual Assault Response Advocate (SARA)

 Any Lewis & Clark community member may speak with a SARA, whether you are a survivor, a friend of a survivor, a concerned student, or a faculty or staff member.
-All interactions with the SARA are confidential, and you may speak with a SARA anonymously via the pager app.
+All interactions with the SARA are confidential.

 Sexual Assault Response Advocates (SARA) are staff and faculty members under the supervision of the Sexual Assault Response Network Coordinator.
 Each SARA values and understands diverse perspectives, experiences, and identities.
 For a list of current SARAs, click here.

 A SARA will offer you overall assistance, support, information and follow-up regarding any form of sexual misconduct as outlined in the Lewis & Clark College Sexual Misconduct Policy.

 A survivor or friend can contact a SARA, receive support and information, and only disclose what they wish to.
 This maintains confidentiality and control over what a survivor wishes to share while providing assistance as necessary.
 The survivor may choose to utilize services outlined by a SARA, or the survivor may choose to do nothing at this time.